2decomp-fft/2decomp-fft/README.md

 This README contains basic instructions for building and installing the 2DECOMP&FFT library, more detailed instructions about installation and linking to the library within an external project can be found in the [install section](INSTALL.md).
-For how to use the library within your projec please refers to [HOWTO.md](HOWTO.md) and at the [examples](examples/README.md) provided.
+Please have a look at [HOWTO.md](HOWTO.md) and at the examples [examples](examples/README.md) for how to use the library with your application

 ## Building